fleetdm/fleet/articles/macos-mdm-setup.md

 macOS, iOS, and iPadOS hosts listed in ABM and associated to a Fleet instance with MDM enabled will sync to Fleet and appear in the Hosts view with the **MDM status** label set to "Pending".

+Hosts that automatically enroll will be assigned to a default team.
+You can configure the default team for macOS, iOS, and iPadOS hosts by:

+1. Navigating to the **Settings > Integrations > Mobile device management (MDM)** page and clicking "Edit" under "Automatic enrollment".
+2. Click on the "Actions" dropdown for the ABM token you want to update, and then click "Edit teams".
+3. Use the dropdowns in the modal to select the default team for each type of host, and click "Save" to save your selections.

-macOS hosts that automatically enroll will be assigned to a default team.
-If no default team is set, then the host will be placed in "No team".
+If no default team is set for a host platform (macOS, iOS, or iPadOS), then newly enrolled hosts of that platform will be placed in "No team".

 > A host can be transferred to a new (not default) team before it enrolls.
 In the Fleet UI, you can do this under **Settings** > **Teams**.